 The Student Success Fund for Excellence at the Lebanon Campus was created to provide students with innovative activities and events that not only assist them with overcoming financial struggles but also show they truly matter to the College and employees.

 - Textbook Library – The HACC Foundation awarded $5,000 to purchase current copies of textbooks for use by HACC students in the library.
 Providing these textbooks helps us to ensure that HACC students can succeed despite social-economic circumstances.
 A total of 60 textbooks were purchased.

-- Fulton Bank Parking Space funding Lebanon Campus – HACC’s Lebanon campus has very limited parking for students that commute via the use of their personal vehicles.
-Fulton Financial has agreed to rent HACC 25 parking spaces annually when the campuses reopen.
-Additional parking spaces will help alleviate parking congestion as well as help reduce costs that some students currently incur due to paying for public parking.
+- Fulton Bank Parking Spaces – HACC’s Lebanon Campus has very limited parking for students.
+Fulton Financial has agreed to fund 25 parking spaces in a nearby parking garage annually when the campuses reopen.
+Additional parking spaces will help alleviate parking congestion and reduce costs that some students incur due to paying for public parking.